qhmu/qhmu.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 We’re a computational biology laboratory working on human cancer.
-We aim to make computational tools and biomedical discoveries that are helpful for the patients, doctors, and researchers.
+We aim to make biomedical discoveries that are helpful for the patients and doctors, and to develop computational tools useful for the research community.
 As an interdisciplinary team, our core values include learning from each other and celebrating the success of others.

 {% include section.html %}